nowatermelon/skyrim/README.md

    They can be downloaded on [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063).
 You just need to download and drop them into the `Bread` folder.

+4. There is a hidden button behind the table in the starting room that can be used to skip the prologue.

-6. If you want to modify specific INI files, you can use the `filter` box under the `Data` section on the right panel in MO2, it will directly display the file with the highest priority.
+5. If you want to modify specific INI files, you can use the `filter` box under the `Data` section on the right panel in MO2, it will directly display the file with the highest priority.

    <img src="https://github.com/nowatermelon/skyrim/blob/main/_resources/datafilter.png" width="25%">

    *Note: Be sure to back up or make notes, as these custom changes are often easily forgotten and may cause issues later on.*

-7. Since I play on 16:9 screen with keyboard and mouse, I'm not very familiar with widescreen or controller setups.
+6. Since I play on 16:9 screen with keyboard and mouse, I'm not very familiar with widescreen or controller setups.
 However, the modlist includes some mods that may be helpful, and you can also ask other players for help.

    *Note: Mods supporting non-16:9 resolutions (partial): Lore-Friendly Load Screen Compendium, Oathvein UI*